You are here

 Learning evolution is tough for most high school students.
 It’s abstract, and learners have to trace its development over millions of years.
 For many religious students, learning evolution is really tough because it questions some of their deepest beliefs.
 I know this first hand.
 I grew up in fundamentalist Christianity in north Mississippi.

 I guide science teachers to see ways to teach evolution beyond a warfare model.
 Many American science teachers see only two ways to approach evolution.
 Either they stay true to the science and run roughshod over their religious students' beliefs, or they try to honor the beliefs of those students and their families by not teaching evolution at all.
 There is a third approach to these tensions.
 Teachers can both stay true to science and honor students’ faith-based questions and concerns.
-This third approach is rooted in an inquiry-based approach to teaching evolution, as I’ve outlined in my book (see resources).
+This third approach is rooted in an inquiry-based approach to teaching evolution, as I’ve outlined in my first book, The Missing Link (see below).

 2009 The Missing Link.
 An Inquiry Approach for Teaching All Students About Evolution, 152pp, Paperback